 MADISON, Ind.--(BUSINESS WIRE)--

-River Valley Bancorp (NASDAQ: RIVR), an Indiana corporation (the “Corporation”) and holding company for River Valley Financial Bank (the “Bank”) based in Madison, Indiana, announced today earnings for the first quarter ended March 31, 2013.
+River Valley Bancorp (RIVR), an Indiana corporation (the “Corporation”) and holding company for River Valley Financial Bank, based in Madison, Indiana announced unaudited earnings for the fourth quarter and fiscal year ended December 31, 2013.

 The allowance for loan losses (ALL) totaled $4.5 million as of December 31, 2013 or 1.40% expressed as a percentage of total outstanding loans.
 This amount does not include amounts recognized as “fair market” adjustments on the acquired institution’s loan portfolio.
-Those loans have a separate and identified “mark” at the time of the closing and only new developments to that portfolio are reflected in the provision for loan loss calculations.
+These loans have a separate and identified “mark” at the time of closing, and only new developments to that portfolio are reflected in the provision for loan loss calculations.
 The balance of the ALL on December 31, 2012 was $3.6 million or 1.15% of total outstanding loans.

 |Selected Financial Information|